 2. Polar bears

 I think one of the most obvious animal adaptation of the penguin is the ability to swim.
 Most birds do not swim so penguins are very unique in that regard.
 Penguins spend the majority of their time in the water hunting for food so they need to be excellent swimmers, that’s where their flippers come into play.
-Instead wings like normal birds have, penguins have flippers or wings which help them glide through the water.
+Instead of wings like normal birds have, penguins have flippers or wings which help them glide through the water.

 A sloth’s long arms are another body part adaptation, and a sloth’s laziness and slowness are a behavioral adaptation that the animal developed to help it stay unseen by predators.